SMDHuman/LOTP-CPU_Minmax4/README.md

 # LOTP-CPU_Minmax4
-A Simple 8 bit RISC-like CPU with expandable data bus.
-It executes every instruction in 1 clock pulse and every instruction occupies 1 or 2 bytes in memory, based on if it loads immediate value.
+A Simple 8 bit, 1 instruction per pulse CPU with expandable data bus.
+It executes every instruction in 1 clock pulse and every instruction occupies 1 or 2 bytes in memory, based on if it has immediate value.
+All registers can be bigger that 8 bit word size and must be equal as size.
+Stack word size is same as registers.

 ## Instructions